2nd EDITION (2016) NOW AVAILABLE

-Shakespeare Suppressed: a non-fiction research book about Shakespeare’s biography and his works by Katherine Chiljan
+Shakespeare Suppressed: non-fiction research book about Shakespeare’s biography and works by Katherine Chiljan

 THE FEATURE FILM, “Shakespeare in Love,” was a romantic fantasy about the great author – yet most Shakespeare biographies are filled with similar fantasy and speculation because so little is known about him.